Get free heat pump quotes

 The gas is compressed, which results in it warming up due to the pressure increase.
 It then transfers this heat to your central heating system’s water.

-When you’re not using your heating system, you can store the excess fluid in a hot water cylinder.
+For systems that are able to, when you’re not using your heating system, you can store the excess fluid in a hot water cylinder.

 And because the sun has already partly heated the air, an air source heat pump is able to produce more units of heat than the units of electricity it uses, making it an extremely efficient source of green energy.